plausible/docs/docs/custom-locations.md

 - `https://yourdomain.com/products/clothes/shoes/banana-leather-shoe`
 - `https://yourdomain.com/products/clothes/men/shoes/banana-leather-shoe`

-Perhaps you would like to combine all of the pageview for these pages so they all appear in Plausible as the canonical URL for this product (which might be `https://yourdomain.com/products/banana-leather-shoe`, for example).
+Perhaps you would like to combine all of the pageviews for these pages so they all appear in Plausible as the canonical URL for this product (which might be `https://yourdomain.com/products/banana-leather-shoe`, for example).

 To do so, you could write a Javascript function that gets the canonical URL and that provides it to Plausible's pageview event: